igorski/MWEngine/README.md

 MWEngine is..
 =============

-...an audio engine for Android, using either OpenSL (compatible with Android 4.1 and up) or the new AAudio (Android 8.0 and up) drivers for low latency audio performance.
+...an audio engine for Android, using either OpenSL (compatible with Android 4.1 and up) or AAudio (Android 8.0 and up) as the drivers for low latency audio performance.
 The engine has been written for both [MikroWave](https://play.google.com/store/apps/details?id=nl.igorski.mikrowave.free&hl=en) and [Kosm](https://play.google.com/store/apps/details?id=nl.igorski.kosm&hl=en) to provide fast live audio synthesis.

-The engine provides an architecture that allows you to work with audio within a musical context.
+MWEngine provides an architecture that allows you to work with audio within a _musical context_.
 It is easy to build upon the base classes and create your own noise generating mayhem.
 A few keywords describing the out-of-the-box possibilities are:

- * tempo-based sequencing
+ * tempo-based sequencing with support for alternative time signatures
- * support for alternate time signatures
+ * on-the-fly audio synthesis
  * multi-channel audio output
- * effect chains operating on individual channels
+ * effect chains operating on individual input/output channels
- * on-the-fly audio synthesis
+ * sample playback with real time pitch shifting
- * sample-based playback (e.g. drum machines)
+ * bouncing output to WAV files, either live (during a performance) or "offline" (for fast results)

- * bouncing output to WAV files, either live or "offline"
+Also note that MWEngine's underlying audio drivers are _the same as Google Oboe uses_, MWEngine and Oboe are merely abstraction layers to solve the same problem, only in different ways.

-### SWIG / What about Java ?
+### C++ ???
+What about Java ?

-Though the library is written in C++ (and can be used solely within this context), the library is built using JNI (Java Native Interface) allowing its methods to be exposed to Java while still executing in a native layer outside of the Dalvik/ART VM.
-In other words : high performance of the engine is ensured by the native layer operations, while ease of development is ensured by keeping application logic / UI within the realm of the Android Java SDK.
+Though the library is written in C++ (and can be used solely within this context), the library can be built using JNI (Java Native Interface) which makes its API expose itself to Java, while still executing in a native layer outside of the Dalvik/ART VM.
+In other words : high performance of the engine is ensured by the native layer operations, while ease of development is ensured by delegating application logic / UI to the realm of the Android Java SDK.

-If you intend to use the MWEngine for sample based playback / use the built-in synthesizer and processors you will not need to write any additional C++ code.
-If you however intend to create your own processors or synthesis routines (which is fun!), you must write them in C++, but can rely on SWIG for making them usable in Java.
+Whether you intend to use MWEngine for its sample based playback or to leverage its built-in synthesizer and audio processing, you are not required to write any additional C++ code.
+If you however intend to create your own DSP or synthesis routines (which is fun to do!) you must write them in C++, but can rely on SWIG for making them usable in Java.

 #### A note on garbage collection and SWIG

 It is important to note that when a Java object finalizes (i.e. all its references are broken and is garbage collected), the destructors of the native objects are invoked, which can lead to unpredictable results if you happen to overlook this!
 As such, audio engine objects such as effects processors or events that are created on the Java side, must also hold strong references during their lifecycle.
+Basically, follow the same principles you'd use in Java, but be aware that ignoring these will have a particularly violent result with a very unfriendly stack trace.

 ### Environment setup